They float, but they aren't made of gas. They look like cotton, but they're water. Here's everything you need to know about clouds.

 In 1896, the first edition of the International Cloud Atlas listed the cumulonimbus as number nine in the tallest cloud formations file.

-The US Weather Bureau later used the classification in the 1950s, and the expression "to be on cloud 9" became a synonym of extreme happiness, joy, exhilaration, a state of bliss, like floating on top of a cloud.
+The US Weather Bureau later used the classification in the 1950s, and the expression "to be on cloud 9" became a synonym for extreme happiness, joy, exhilaration, and a state of bliss, like floating on top of a cloud.

 William Rankin: The Man Who Crossed A Cumulonimbus Thunderstorm Cloud

 On July 26, 1959, Lieutenant Colonel William Henry Rankin, a pilot in the United States Marine Corps, became the only person to survive a cumulonimbus thunderstorm cloud.

 He was flying an F-8 Crusader jet fighter when the engine failed, forcing him to eject and parachute into the cloudy and stormy skies.
 What time was it?
 6 pm.